 than the drawing that I had done on it.”

-In a space alive with light and sound, the dancers will lead the audience on a journey of discovery through a virtual environment of growth and change, mirroring the endlessly shifting patterns of nature.
+In a space alive with light and sound, the dancers lead the audience on a journey of discovery through a virtual environment of natural growth and change; mirroring the endlessly shifting patterns of nature.

 Specially commissioned for DaDaFest, “Brought To Life” also celebrates the region’s home-grown talent.
 The choreography is the result of a collaboration with local professionals, composer LEE AFFEN and digital dance artist ELLEN TURNER.

 Having developed movement by undertaking set tasks using the Simpson Board THE HAPPY MONDAYS, Community Arts Company of learning disabled adults, from Knowsley, will make their debut at the festival.